AbdelaliEch/Football-Data-Project/final documentation/README.md

      - Displays transfer-related data, allowing users to filter by **Season** to see transfers trends.
   7. **Additional Statistics**:
      - Provides aggregated statistics such as **Total Goals** and **Total Assists** by **Country**.
+- You can access the dashboard [here](https://lookerstudio.google.com/reporting/70c08dd6-9771-41d6-a549-ab60b1409b00).

+## Reproducibility
+To reproduce this project, follow the exact same steps outlined in the **Step-by-Step Implementation** section above.